jdevinney/bale_old/src/other_serial/C/randperm.md

 And because the AGP version is essentially the same as this serial version.

-The sorting version seems like a reasonable parallel algorithm, but it not in bale_classic because its not that interesting or fun.
+The sorting version seems like a reasonable parallel algorithm, but it not in bale_classic because its not that interesting nor fun.

 ### References
 https://en.wikipedia.org/wiki/Fisher-Yates_shuffle